rohanmittal1163/Huffman-Compressor-Decompressor/README.md

 decompressed_path = huffman.decompression(compressed_path)
 print(f"File decompressed to: {decompressed_path}")
 ```
+## Algorithm
+1. Calculate the frequency of each character in the input text.
+2. Initialize a priority queue (min-heap) with nodes containing characters and their frequencies.
+3. Construct a binary tree using the priority queue:
+     - Extract two nodes with the lowest frequencies from the priority queue.
+     - Create a new node with these two nodes as children, and the sum of their frequencies as its frequency.
+     - Insert the new node back into the priority queue.
+     - Repeat until only one node remains in the priority queue, forming the Huffman tree.
+4. Traverse the Huffman tree to generate binary codes for each character:
+     - Start at the root of the tree.
+     - Traverse left for '0' and right for '1'.
+     - Record the binary code for each character encountered along the way.
+5. Replace each character in the input text with its corresponding Huffman code.
+6. Concatenate the binary codes to form the compressed text.
+7. Add padding to the compressed text to ensure the length is a multiple of 8 (if needed).
+8. Record the number of padding bits added.
+9. Output the compressed text along with any padding information.
+10. Read the compressed text and padding information.
+11. Remove the padding bits to restore the original length.
+12. Traverse the Huffman tree using the binary codes to decode the compressed text back to its original form.

+## Features

+- **Compression**: Compresses text files using Huffman Coding.
+- **Decompression**: Decompresses files back to their original text.
+- **Binary Tree Management**: Constructs and traverses binary trees.
+- **Min-Heap Implementation**: Efficient priority queue operations.
+- **Custom Queue**: Supports queue operations for Huffman tree construction.

 ##  Contribute
 This project is open source and we are happy to receive contributions.
 If you would like to contribute, please follow these steps: